-Williams officially presented its team to the media on this day in 1994 at Estoril, showcasing its proud looking duo of drivers.
+Williams officially presented its team to the media on this day in 1994 at Estoril, showcasing its proud looking and powerful duo of drivers.

 After a couple of years of tentative talks, Frank Williams and Patrick Head had finally succeeded in securing the talent of Ayrton Senna.